-Investment in Base and Precious Metals
+Non-ferrous Base and Precious Metals

-Century is monitoring investment and acquisition opportunities involving base and precious metals worldwide.
-When the right opportunity presents itself, we hope to balance our strong balance sheet and our expertise in mineral exploration and evaluation to invest in or acquire undervalued assets while global capital markets for these kinds of assets continue to be less robust.
-In doing so, we will strive to position ourselves for gains when the market improves.
+Century is monitoring investment and acquisition opportunities for involving base and precious and base metals worldwide.
+When the right opportunity presents itself, we hope to use our strong balance sheet together with our mineral exploration and evaluation expertise to invest in or acquire undervalued assets while global capital markets for these kinds of assets continue to be less robust.
+In doing so, we will strive to position ourselves for gains when the markets improve.